Sarthak12397/Transaction-Reconciliation-Engine/README.md

 ## API Endpoints

+> This system is primarily event-driven via Hangfire.
+> The API surface is intentionally minimal — operations
+> are triggered by background jobs, not HTTP calls.

 | Method | Route | Description |
 |--------|-------|-------------|
 | POST | `/api/reconciliation/seed` | Create test record |